Blog

 “Ode To Billy Joe”, The Twin Peaks Of Songs

-February is Storytelling Month, so we are taking a look at the art of storytelling in song this month.
-“Ode to Billy Joe” was released by Bobbie Gentry in 1967 and is a spine-tingling example of mystery storytelling at it’s very best.
-Bobbie Gentry matched her story writing with her vocal storytelling abilities.
-It is her performance of the song that really brings the story to life.
+February is Storytelling Month and, in honour of this, we are taking a look at the art of storytelling in song.
+“Ode to Billy Joe” was released as a single by Bobbie Gentry in 1967, and it is a spine-tingling example of mystery storytelling at its very best.